 Manufacturers are starting to offer vertical mast light towers in addition to the traditional lay-down mast versions.
 Whether the mast is powered by an electric winch or a hydraulic system, the time it takes to extend and retract the tower has been significantly decreased, which increases the total uptime for the end customer.

-Sabatka: We focus on the safety and well-being of people and the environment.
+Gillespie: Manufacturers are focusing on the safety and well-being of people and the environment.
 Options from a fire extinguisher to wheel chocks and reflective striping can all help make a light tower safer.
 We offer an operational beacon to let the operator know the engine is running.
 Fan and belt guards along with exhaust shields and muffler wraps protect operators from potentially hazardous moving or hot parts.
 A secondary fixture retention system to provide additional safety on work sites is also available.
 We offer 1,250-watt lights to light an area with more lumens, allowing for a safer work environment.

 In order to protect the environment, manufacturers are offering fluid containment systems.
 These systems ensure that if a fuel tank were to leak, all of the fuel would be enclosed in the fluid containment system instead of leaking onto the ground.
 LED light offers the option to not use nearly as much fuel.